miya1234/ros-melodic-osx/README.md

 *****************************************************************************************************
-after error do this bellow
+after error do this below

 pushd melodic_desktop_full_ws